 Clavero: Friday or Saturday are the busiest nights cover-wise, but Tuesday, Thursday and Friday feel busier for the staff.
 Many other restaurants are closed on Tuesday, and here it’s almost like industry night.
 Getting those folks up here in Lincoln Park is a huge win for me.

 How long is the usual Resy Notify list?

-If I’m flying solo, how likely is it for me to pull up to the bar (without a reservation) and order a glass of Albarino and oysters by the half shell?
+If I’m flying solo, how likely is it for me to pull up to the communal table (without a reservation) and order a glass of wine, hummus, and some salatim?